Carsten Tank: Personal life

 Carsten Tank was married first to Bartha Sophie Leth (d.
 1795) from Halden, and secondly to Catherine von Cappelen (1772–1837), sister of Didrich von Cappelen (1761–1828), who was the deputy for Skien to the Norwegian Constituent Assembly at Eidsvoll in 1814 which established the Constitution of Norway.
 His son, Nils Otto Tank (1800–1864) was the noted Moravian Church missionary to the Dutch colony of Suriname.
 His daughter, Petronelle Didrikke Cathrine, (died 1833) who married Peter Martin Anker inherited the family estate Rød Herregård.

 Rød Herregård

-Rød Herregård in Halden is one of the best preserved manor house in Norway.
+Rød Herregård in Halden is one of the best preserved manor houses in Norway.
 The property features well-preserved buildings, a Baroque garden and an English landscape garden.
-The buildings have their oldest origins of the late 1600s, but were largely built during the last half of the 1700s.
-The manor house and estate complex was owned by the Tanker family through three generations, from 1733 to 1829.
+Some of the earliest buildings have their origins in the late 1600s, but others were largely built during the last half of the 1700s.
+The manor house and estate complex was owned by the Tank family through three generations, from 1733 to 1829.
 In 1961, two foundations were established to maintain the historic property.
 Rød Manor Foundation (Stiftelsen Rød Herregård) is responsible for the manor house, buildings and gardens.
 Ankerske Foundation Collections (Stiftelsen De Ankerske Samlinger) is responsible for the contents and the rich archives related to the property.